Welcome to the Easy General Knowledge Quiz page. Here you can test your knowledge about a wide variety of subjects in one large quiz.

 Test your brain!
 Please press the red “start quiz” button to begin our Quiz Game.
 It consists of a whopping 30 multiple choice questions with 4 possible answers.
 So all you have to do is read the question and make your choice.
 Each question can only have one correct answer.

 It’s a pretty lengthy test but it’s fun so you won’t get tired.
-After you complete each question you’ll see right away whether you got it correct, and at the end of the quiz, you’ll get another attempt to answer the questions that you answered incorrectly, then you will find your overall score and the number of your attempts for each question.
+After you complete the quiz you will find your overall score and the number of your attempts for each question.

 You can also share your quiz results on Facebook and Twitter and tell your friends how well you scored!
 Can you select the right answer for the questions in our quiz?
 Have a go right now!